Samsung/tizen-docs/docs/application/native/guides/ui/efl/touch-gesture.md

    The normal zoom gesture detecting logic:

-   a.
-The gesture layer remembers the gap of each touched geometry.
+   1. The gesture layer remembers the gap of each touched geometry.
-   b.
-When the user moves each touched point, the gesture layer calculates the gap of each touched geometry for each move event.
+   2. When the user moves each touched point, the gesture layer calculates the gap of each touched geometry for each move event.
-   c.
-If the values (gap + `zoom_distance_tolerance`, gap – `zoom_distance_tolerance`) are bigger or smaller than the first calculated gap values, the gesture layer calls the `zoom_move()` callback function with the calculated result.
+   3. If the values (gap + `zoom_distance_tolerance`, gap – `zoom_distance_tolerance`) are bigger or smaller than the first calculated gap values, the gesture layer calls the `zoom_move()` callback function with the calculated result.

    ```
    static Evas_Event_Flags